xybu/autograder/conf/README.md

 ```

-where `role` and `role2` are the roles set in `roles.json`, and inside them are username-password pairs.
+where `role` and `role2` are the roles defined in `roles.json`, and inside them are username-password pairs.